hiddenmarten/helm-chart-base/README.md

   - single vault
   - mono chart with vault uses postgres as a backend
   - umbrella chart with vault uses postgres as a backend
-- Add sidecar support
-- Add RBAC support
+- Add RBAC support ???
 - Improve visibility of conditions and loops better within templates (the issue basically in indents)